microsoftgraph/msgraph-bicep-types/quickstart-templates/msi-as-a-fic-secretless/README.md

 >**NOTE**: This testing **assumes** that you have deployed all resources described in the template, as the test relies on using Azure Automation.

 Now that the template is deployed, the application can acquire a token for the managed identity and use that token as a credential assertion to acquire an access token to resources like Microsoft Graph.
-However, in order to acquire a token for the managed identity, the app **must** be running in an Azure Cloud Service like a VM, App Services or Azure Automation.
+However, in order to acquire a token for the managed identity, the managed identity **must** be assigned in an Azure Cloud Service like a VM, App Services or in our case an Azure Automation account.

 1. Sign in to the [Azure Automation Accounts page][auto-accounts] in the Azure Portal.
 You should see a new Automation Account that was created as part of the Bicep template deployment.